Katalin K. Bartfai-Walcott

 She has authored and co-authored many papers published in technical journals, or presented at international conferences.
 Jeewika holds four U.S. Patents.

-Dr. Conrad Rosenbrock is the founder and President of Tracy Inc., an advanced materials research company that applies state-of-the-art artificial intelligence to discover and optimize super materials.
-Tracy drives the future of super technologies by exploring the vast space of elemental combinations to unearth the outliers.
-Bringing these new super materials to light builds a stronger economy, a cleaner planet and improves the lifestyles and well being of humanity in ways limited only by imagination.
+Dr. Conrad Rosenbrock is the founder and former President of Tracy Inc., an advanced materials research company that applies state-of-the-art artificial intelligence to discover and optimize super materials.
+This drives the future of super technologies by exploring the vast space of elemental combinations to unearth the outliers.
+Bringing these new super materials to light builds a stronger economy, a cleaner planet and improves the lifestyles and wellbeing of humanity in ways limited only by imagination.
 He is also adjunct research faculty at Brigham Young University in the Department of Physics.
 Dr. Rosenbrock’s research interests focus on machine learning of quantum physics in materials, ranging from approximations to the quantum mechanics of atomic interactions up through applying artificial intelligence to grain boundaries.
 He is passionate about earth replenishment and sustainability, and developing those super technologies that will ensure a vibrant planet for future generations while allowing us to maintain modern quality of life.

 Conor Russomanno is the Director of Advanced Interfaces at Meta, one of the pioneering companies in Augmented Reality (AR).
 Conor is also the co-founder and CEO of OpenBCI, a company dedicated to open-source innovation of brain-computer interface (BCI) technologies.
 Conor studied Civil Engineering and Engineering Mechanics at Columbia University and then went on to study Design and Technology at Parsons School of Design.
 After completing grad school, Conor taught graduate level courses in Creative Coding, Physical Computing, Philosophy of the Mind, and Human-Computer Interaction at Parsons School of Design’s MFA Design & Technology (MFADT) program, as well as New York University’s Interactive Telecommunications Program (ITP).
 Conor’s current career interests lie at the intersection of Augmented Reality, Brain-Computer Interfacing, and Artificial Intelligence.